 Prawn Hokkien Noodle Ingredients labeled - gai lan, cabbage, raw peeled prawns, hokkien noodles, garlic, oil, sambal oelek, kecap manis, oyster sauce and soy sauce.

 • Prawns - I try to source wild-caught prawns whenever I can.
 But, when I can't I always buy Australian prawns.
-It is important to use raw prawn meat for this recipe as it is a quick-cooking dish and prawns need to be just cooked to be tender and succulent.
+It is important to use raw prawn meat for this recipe as it is a quick-cooking dish, and prawns must be just cooked to be tender and succulent.
 Using cooked prawns renders them overcooked and a tad chewy after stir-frying.

-• Gai lan - Gai lan, also known as Chinese broccoli or Chinese kale is a vibrant green leafy vegetable sold in bunches much like spinach.
+• Gai lan - Gai lan, also known as Chinese broccoli or Chinese kale is a vibrant green leafy vegetable sold in bunches like spinach.
 It has big, glossy, dark green leaves and thick stems.
-Both the leaves and stems are edible and are an excellent source of folate, iron and various vitamins.
-If you can't find it, substitute with choy sum (Chinese flowering cabbage), bok choy or broccoli rabe.
+The leaves and stems are edible and an excellent source of folate, iron and various vitamins.
+If you can't find it, substitute it with choy sum (Chinese flowering cabbage), bok choy or broccoli rabe.

 • Soy sauce - This dish calls for light soy sauce.
 This is thin in consistency and less salty than darker and thicker soy sauce.